stayugly/lavamachine/site/content/portfolio/_index.md

       infographic with AnimVR in virtual reality about “Cochlear Implants”.
 He also wants to remind people and filmmakers that subtitles are very welcome for the 70 million deaf people out there.
+video_three:
+    heading: "Time Machine"
+    text: >
+      A little boy dives deep into solving of the Rubiks Cube until he isn't aware of time and his surroundings anymore.
+      “Time Machine” is the first short Film with more complex character animation, backgrounds, music composition and sound design.
+       The animation is completely produced in Virtual Realty (AnimVR, Quill).
 ---